kbose28/FarmTest/cran-comments.md

 There were NO ERRORs or WARNINGs

-There was 1 NOTE, which I believe is usual for new submissions.
+There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: ‘Koushiki Bose <bose@princeton.edu>’
+Maintainer: 'Koushiki Bose <bose@princeton.edu>'

 New submission

+Possibly mis-spelled words in DESCRIPTION:
+  Zhou (5:906)
+  al (5:914)
+  et (5:911)

+This a new submission.
+The words are correctly spelled.

 Downstream dependencies
 -----------------------